Bruce's Binocular Astromomy home page (click here to skip to optical repair links)

 This was brought home to me recently when I visited Cabelas new store in Lacey, WA.
 Cabelas has a long-time history of being a major supplier of all sorts of binoculars and spotting scopes, including the ultra-premium brands that cost upwards of $1,000 each.
 My goal at Cabelas was to feast my eyes on the new and much-touted Zeiss Fluorite roof prism binoculars.
 ZEISS!
 Arguably the world's best brand, and in business longer than any other maker (since about 1856).
 For $1,600, how could I be anything but totally Wowed?
 The salespeople at Cabelas are very cooperative and freely let me try several of the top brands, including Zeiss, Swarovski, Nikon.
 The store has a superb indoor arena for viewing, where one can look out at their wildlife Mountain, which is around 100 yards away and well-lit, covered with beautifully-done specimens of big-game from all over North America.
 But I was soon crushed, I could not believe it.
 The Zeiss fluorites were a big disappointment; I really disliked their focusing mechanism, largely because it is so stiff; secondly, in side by side comparison with an old pair of Carl Zeiss Jena porro prism binoculars that I had brought in, I definitely liked the old porros' color rendition better than that of the new Zeiss!
 Among the binoculars on hand at Cabelas, my favorite for a compact all-arounder was the Swarovski 8x30 (not, no the newer, much-touted 8x32 EL).
 TRY BEFORE YOU BUY, and this holds especially true if your search is for an expensive, high-end binocular to last your lifetime.
 Here is a final example to drive home this point a little more--- the Leica ultra-premium roof prisms have for years been my favorites on many counts, and I would love to own a pair of the Leica 10x50s in particular--- but I continue to be stymied, because each time through the years that I have tested a pair of Leica roof prisms, they all have what to me is a major design flaw--- there is not enough focus travel for the binocular to reach infinity focus if I try to view without my glasses! (and this is how I prefer to view for astronomy).
 On the other hand, all the Swarovskis I have tested over the years easily reach focus with plenty to spare--- but the ONLY way to know this is to have actually held and tested the binocular!
 TRY BEFORE YOU BUY.

-MISSING JIM ROSE.
+WE ARE ALL STILL MISSING JIM ROSE.
 If you are in the upper Willamette Valley, or the Vancouver area, you used to be able to take your gear in person to Jim Rose at Jim's Optical Service in Vancouver, Washington....
 An ex-Navy opticsman, Jim got his first telescope when he was 13, and after nearly 40 years in the field of optical repair, he could do most anything, including helping you refurbish an old scope by machining needed parts in his own shop.
 Jim passed away in mid-2009 and rests at peace in Vancouver, survived by his wife.
 All of us in the local area will sure miss his friendly services.